 Next, hire a motorcycle and drive through the lush pine forests and rice-paddies of Hue’s southern hinterland.
 The area is a vast royal necropolis, the most impressive tomb being that of Emperor Khai Dinh.
 He only reigned from 1916 to 1925 and was unpopular because of his collaboration with colonial France, yet his tomb’s largesse is spellbinding.

 Spread over three terraces, his sarcophagus of inlaid ceramics bears his image – full-size, in bronze – protected by a gathering of terracotta soldiers and Mandarin courtesans.
 It’s almost unthinkable, given Vietnam’s turbulent recent history, that the tomb was completed only 90 short years ago.

 With two days in the city, historic District 1 is a logical place to be based.
-It has endless restaurants and nightclubs, plenty of cultural attractions (such as the modernist Independence Palace, where the war symbolically ended in 1975) and lashings of French colonial architecture – not least my hotel, the adorable Continental Saigon.
+It has endless restaurants and nightclubs, plenty of cultural attractions (such as the modernist Independence Palace, where the war symbolically ended in 1975) and lashings of French colonial architecture.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!